abbreviatedman/avec-vous-client/README.md

 - [ ] see my sentences
 - [ ] see my profile
 - [ ] Edit my bio
+- [ ] When inviting a user, sort users by most recently active (wrote a sentence most recently)
+- [ ] When inviting a user, search is fuzzy
 - [ ] ask to join a story
 - [ ] accept another user's request to join to a story
 - [ ] close one of my stories so that no new contributors may request to join